Hong Kong protesters vow to keep fighting extradition law

 The demonstrations pose a challenge to Xi, who has said he would not tolerate Hong Kong being used as a base to question the ruling Communist Party’s authority.
 But they are also giving a voice to the young in the territory who feel alienated by a political process dominated by the economic elite.

-The state of the legislative process for the bill remained unclear following the violence, which had largely ended by about 5 p.m. after police herded demonstrators across a pedestrian bridge.
+The legislative process for the bill remained unclear following the violence, which largely ended by about 5 p.m. after police herded demonstrators across a pedestrian bridge.
 Traffic in one of the busiest parts of the city remained blocked, however, and several hundred protesters seemed in no hurry to leave.

-The protesters said they hoped the blockade would lead to Lam’s administration shelving the measure.
+The protesters said they hoped the blockade would lead to the measure being shelved.

 “We want the government to just set the legislation aside and not bring it back,” said a protester who gave only his first name, Marco, because he feared possible repercussions from authorities.